nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * You can remove all the event’s tags by typing `t/` without specifying any tags after it.
 * The start and end dates can be specified in [various formats](#accepted-date-time-formats).

+Example:
+* `event -e 1 n/Formal Dinner t/RC4` Edits the title of the first event in the displayed list to `Formal Dinner` and clears existing tags before adding the tag `RC4`.

 #### Finding events by date or title: `event -f KEYWORD_OR_DATE [MORE]…`

 Find events whose title contain any of the given keywords or start times contain any of the given start times.